-- Current income

-- Financial obligations

-- Credit history

-- Current savings
+- · Credit history - · Current savings

-- Living expenses

 Many advisors recommend allocating around one third of your gross income to mortgage repayments.

 DEPOSITS

 While you will most likely need a minimum five percent deposit to apply for a mortgage, the larger the figure you put down the lower risk you are to the lender.
 This means you may be eligible for a lower interest rate or avoid paying Lenders Mortgage Insurance.